-Large metropolitan areas such as New York and Philadelphia seem to have it all.
-They’ve got culture, shopping, amenities, nightlife and fine dining.
-Sure some of the residents of those big city areas will escape to the Poconos for skiing in the winter or outdoor activities at other times of the year.
-But increasing numbers of them are taking things a few steps further.
+Large metropolitan areas such as New York and Philadelphia have a lot to offer.
+They have an abundance of culture, great shopping, fine dining, and nightlife.
+Plus they offer amenities that can be hard to come by in smaller, more remote areas.
+And yet, increasing numbers of urban dwellers are opting to escape to the Poconos periodically for skiing in the winter or outdoor activities at other times of the year.
+A significant number of city dwellers, however, are taking things a few steps further.
+Some are purchasing vacation homes in the area that allow them to stay longer when they want.
+Others are moving to the region permanently—either to retire or simply to enjoy a different lifestyle.
 Here’s a look at why people are moving to the Poconos from New York and Philadelphia.

 Homeowners Want More Space

 In most metro areas there’s really not a lot of room for expansion.
 Properties in the Poconos offer more opportunity to spread out and enjoy a little bit of privacy.
 It offers a chance to look at the beautiful scenery instead of staring at your neighbor’s siding.
 On top of that, many of today’s floor plans are designed to create a feeling of more space inside the home as well (check out our great selection of floor plans here).
 For many, the space around the house is as important as the space within the walls.
 In the Poconos, the sights and sounds of nature surround homeowners.
 It’s not so crowded and cramped.
 There’s room to relax.